-APB APRANGA, company's code 121933274, Kirtimu 51, Vilnius CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2015 (all tabular amounts are in EUR thousands unless otherwise stated)
+APB APRANGA, company's code 121933274, Kirtimu 51, Vilnius CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2016

 Weather conditions influences the Group's activity and results to some extent as well.
 The Group's operating results are planned assuming that the weather conditions will be normal, i.e., usual for the Baltic region.
 Unfavorable weather conditions may negatively affect the Group's turnover, at the same time, financial performance and inventories level.